5 Types Of HR Operating Models: A Full Guide - AIHR

 HR operating models are a complex topic.
 An effective model enables HR to execute the people strategy and realize the maximum value for the business.
 However, the model that works best will depend on the organizational context.

-Follow us on social media to stay up to date with the latest HR news and trends LinkedIn Facebook Pinterest TwitterErik van Vulpen
+Follow us on social media to stay up to date with the latest HR news and trends LinkedIn Facebook Pinterest WhatsAppErik van Vulpen

-Chief HR Scientist Dr. Dieter Veldsman is an Organizational Psychologist with 15+ years of experience across the HR value chain and lifecycle, having worked for and consulted with various organizations in EMEA, APAC, and LATAM.
-He has held the positions of Group Chief People Officer, Organizational Effectiveness Executive, Director of Consulting Solutions, and Chief Research Scientist.
-He is a regular speaker on the topics of Strategic HR, Future of Work, Employee Experience, and Organizational Development.Learn more
+Chief HR Scientist Dieter Veldsman is a former CHRO and Organizational Psychologist with over 15 years of experience across the HR value chain and lifecycle, having worked for and consulted globally with various organizations.
+At AIHR, he leads research initiatives and develops educational programs aimed at advancing the HR profession.
+Dr. Veldsman is regularly invited to speak on topics such as Strategic HR, the Future of Work, Employee Experience, and Organizational Development.Learn more

 Related articles